-Vice Chairman Carolyn Bartholomew was reappointed to the Commission by House Democratic Leader Nancy Pelosi for a two-year term expiring on December 31, 2019.
-She previously served as the Commission’s chairman for the 2007, 2009, and 2017 Report cycles and served as vice chairman for the 2006, 2008, 2010, and 2016 report cycles.
+Chairman Carolyn Bartholomew was reappointed to the Commission by House Democratic Leader Nancy Pelosi for a two-year term expiring on December 31, 2019.
+She previously served as the Commission’s chairman for the 2007, 2009, and 2017 Report cycles and served as vice chairman for the 2006, 2008, 2010, 2016, and 2018 report cycles.

 In addition to U.S.-China relations, her areas of expertise include terrorism, trade, proliferation of weapons of mass destruction, human rights, U.S. foreign assistance programs, and international environmental issues.
 She is a consultant to non-profit organizations and also serves on the board of directors of the Kaiser Aluminum Corporation.

 Chairman Bartholomew received a Bachelor of Arts degree from the University of Minnesota, a Master of Arts in Anthropology from Duke University, and a Juris Doctorate from Georgetown University Law Center.
 She is a member of the State Bar of California.

 The U.S.-China Economic and Security Review Commission was created by the United States Congress in October 2000 with the legislative mandate to monitor, investigate, and submit to Congress an annual report on the national security implications of the bilateral trade and economic relationship between the United States and the People’s Republic of China, and to provide recommendations, where appropriate, to Congress for legislative and administrative action.